Youngblob/incryptix-solana-core/README.md

-# solana program for youngblog
+# Solana program for Incryptix

-it contains a test program for now

-source code at /src/program-c/src/helloworld/helloworld.c
+source code at /src/program-c/